Covid-19: 20,802 new cases and 41 deaths in past 7 days

 And while the latest ESR analysis showed the Omicron subvariant largely responsible for our winter wave remains dominant – suggesting this wave can't be solely put down to faster-spreading new lineages - modellers are watching these recently-arrived types tracking upward in parts of the country.

-As experts spoke to the Herald ahead of the Ministry of Health's weekly update today, the seven-day rolling case average stood at 2964 – slightly above where it was a week ago – although daily cases had been falling over the past few days.
+As experts spoke to the Herald ahead of the ministry’s weekly update today, the seven-day rolling case average stood at 2967 – slightly above where it was a week ago – although daily cases had been falling over the past few days.

 University of Auckland computational biologist Dr David Welch said that, with the climb in reported cases appearing to slow, "we may well be in the situation where we're at or near a peak".